illarionovam/project-qwerty78/README.md

 For the remove commands, the bot will ask you to confirm the command.

+On particular input bot can react with hidden easter eggs.
+Try to find them if you want 😉

 ### Utility commands

 - `close` or `exit`